 “It is a replicable database that is immutable, verifiable and cryptographically secure, establishing trust through a network of untrusted nodes.”

 An updated version of blockchain, Blockchain 3.0 with cloud servicing, multilayer middleware and cryptlets, is one of Microsoft’s greatest innovations.

 An important part of the pharmaceutical business is the supply chain.
 Microsoft’s blockchain version helps create smart contracts, process micropayments, filing taxes, shipping and logistics management.

 The Microsoft Azure platform on which D365 sits can also use blockchain technology to help manage physical assets across the supply chain.

 Any business serious about protecting its data will want to explore cloud data storage.
 It’s now more secure than many private networks.
 Cloud computing companies such as Microsoft go to great lengths to encrypt all data, which they keep stored behind robust firewalls.

-Get a free consultation to know-how our cloud solutions can help strengthen your data security.
+Get a consultation to know-how our cloud solutions can help strengthen your data security.